k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 To ensure that the data is still valid for your data lifecycle management, the masked data will look real and appear consistent.

-This capability can be used to conduct tests, implement data transformations, or serve anonymized data to external 3rd parties via web services or queue messages.
+This capability can be used for conducting tests, implementing data transformations, or providing anonymized data to external 3rd parties via web services or queue messages.

 ## Masking Flow